makezurich/website/content/about.md

 Head over to [The Things Network](https://thethingsnetwork.org) website, and check out the *LEARN* section and the forum.

-#### What is civic tech?

-It is technology that enables citizen engagement.
-It means citizens building infrastructure for their city, instead of governments building it.
-That's what [The Things Network](https://thethingsnetwork.org) communities are doing with LoRaWAN in multiple cities of the world, among them, here in Zurich we are part of a community that has already deployed a LoRaWAN network in the city.

-#### What hardware will be available to use?
+#### What material will be available to use?

-We will provide a selection of microcontrollers, sensors and components that we believe are suitable for the challenges.
+We will provide a selection of hardware that we believe are suitable for the challenges.

-#### Do we get to keep the provided hardware?
+#### Do we get to keep the provided material?

 **Yes** \o/.